offbynull/learn/README.md

 # Learn
 This repository contains notes created while learning different technologies.
-These notes are provided in the hopes that others may find them useful.
+These notes are provided in the hope that others may find them useful.

 If you notice any errors, please create a ticket.